 Paul does not give instructions for younger women, instead his instructions are that Titus is to teach the older women, and they in their turn, are to train the younger women.

-Interesting that they are to train and not just teach, they are to take what is taught in public meetings, apply it to their lives and lifestyles and then train the younger women to live lives that glorify God, training them as God instructed.
+Interesting that, older women are to train and not just teach, they are to take what is taught in public meetings, apply it to their lives and lifestyles and then train the younger women to live lives that glorify God, training them as God instructed.
 They are to teach what is good, training them in how to love their husbands and children, to be self controlled and pure, to be busy at home, to be kind and to submit.
 The older women are to do this because…

 The reason: when the younger women live in this way, then people will not “malign the Word of God.”